liquibase/liquibase-percona/README.md

     `java.sql.Connection` (if that fails) or from the default `liquibase.properties` file.
 If this property is set, then it is used for the password when executing `pt-online-schema-change`.

+*   `liquibase.percona.path`: Path to the percona toolkit directory, where the tool `pt-online-schema-change` is installed. **Default: <empty>**.
+    Since liquibase-percona 1.4.1.
+    With this property, you can select a specific toolkit installation.
+If this property is not set, then the toolkit will be searched on the `PATH`.

 You can set these properties by using the standard java `-D` option: